top of page

 Spark the Holidays: Light-Up Christmas Cards!

-Our first workshop for the club finally took place, and we were fortunate to have the residents at the Lady Allum Retirement Village (North Shore) join us, following two months of extensive planning and preparation.
+After two months of extensive planning and preparation, our club's first workshop was a success!
+We were so fortunate to be joined by the wonderful residents at the Lady Allum Retirement Village.
 The residents had the opportunity to build simple electric circuits on paper to create light-up Christmas cards for themselves and their loved ones.
-This activity demonstrated that circuits don’t have to be complex to be effective, and even seniors can get involved.
-But how do these circuits work?
-What's the science behind those glowing LEDs?
-Let’s dive in and explore!
+This activity demonstrated that circuits don’t have to be complex to be effective.
+It was truly inspiring to see the seniors engage so enthusiastically, proving that STEM has no limits.

 Decoding the Electric Circuit